9 Animals With Pouches

 While adult males and females are known as jacks and jills, the baby opossums spend their initial stages of life in their mother’s pouch.

-Apart from their unique reproductive characteristic, opossums play a crucial role in controlling the tick population, as they can consume up to 5,000 ticks in a single season.
+Apart from their unique reproductive characteristic, opossums are crucial in controlling the tick population, as they can consume up to 5,000 ticks in a single season.

 Additionally, they possess a remarkable immunity to the venom of various animals, such as rattlesnakes, scorpions, and honeybees, making them an important part of their ecosystem.